PawseySC/singularity-containers/_episodes/11-other-tools.md

 * runs daemon-less, making it simpler to deploy;
 * can be used in root-less mode (with some [limitations](https://github.com/containers/libpod/blob/master/rootless.md)), making it a bit friendlier for HPC.

-Like Docker, it still doesn't provide support for MPI, schedulers, GPU.
+Like Docker, it still doesn't provide support for MPI, schedulers, GPU (natively).

 One reason to consider it is for building container images in rootless mode, right within a HPC system.
 On the other hand, for HPC runtime it lacks relevant features when compared to Singularity, Shifter and Sarus.
 Notably, at the time of writing it is still a bit buggy.